githubtraining/write-github-script/responses/00_welcome-activity.md

 ---

-I'll respond in the new pull request when I detect it has been created.
+I am waiting for you to create a new pull request before moving on.